Hiding your identity in this digital world is quite tricky, as you often leave behind several digital footprints.

 Bitcoin mixing is also referred to as Bitcoin laundering, Bitcoin washing, or Bitcoin tumbling, and it is a paid service.

-A couple services which provide bitcoin mixing are:
+A couple of services which provide bitcoin mixing are:

 2. Tor- Onion Router to stay anonymous